TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 %________________________________________________________________________________________
 %% Function load and plot event data in the show event data window (opened in the extract events window)

-% This function gets called whenever the user wants to see an example plot
+% This function gets called by Extract_Events_Module_Show_ChannelPlots.m
-% of event data.
+% and gets event data from that function to plot it

 % Inputs:
 % 1.
 EventInfo: comes from the 'Extract_Events_Module_Determine_Available_EventChannel' function.